dpouzada/Watson_for_MANA/README.md

-# AI for the Environment - Watson for MANA
+# AI for the Environment

 ![](Images/Presentation.png)